What Are the Benefits of Magnesium Supplements?

 Improved Brain Function

 Have you ever experienced brain fog?
 While it’s common to have this occasionally, dealing with it regularly could be a sign of magnesium deficiency.
-Magnesium manages the N-methyl-D-aspartate (NMDA) receptors found in your brain’s nerve cells.
+Magnesium manages the N-methyl-D-aspartate (NMDA) receptors found in the nerve cells (neurons) in your brain.
 The NMDA receptors must be working at optimal levels to promote memory, learning, and brain development, as outlined in this study.

 When magnesium is abundant in the NMDA receptors, the signals flow as they should.
-However, when there is a lack of magnesium, weak signal triggers can cause the nerve cells in your brain to become overstimulated or malfunction.
-Allowing this overstimulation to continue could cause nerve cells to die, causing brain damage, as found in this study.
+However, when there is a lack of magnesium, weak signals can cause your neurons to become overstimulated or malfunction.
+Allowing this overstimulation to continue could result in neurons dying, causing brain damage, as found in this study.

-With a magnesium supplement, you allow brain signals to flow as they should.
-In return, you may experience heightened awareness, alertness, and memory functions.
+With a magnesium supplement, you allow brain signals to be properly as they should.
+In return, you may experience heightened awareness, alertness, and improved memory function.

 Muscle Pain Relief